RobertTalbert/modernalgebra/design-notes/350-w2021-assessments.md

 Daily Prep -- once per meeting (24 ish)

-Weekly reflections -- every Friday we have signi(12)
+Weekly reflections -- every Friday we have significant meetings (12)

 Then the final exam which just contributes +/-

+## Grading the bundles

+Each bundle is graded on four levels:
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjEwNDEyMzkwMV19
+eyJoaXN0b3J5IjpbLTcwMTMxNDgwMl19
 -->